koraytugay/koraytugay.github.io/content/sending-a-signed-message.md

 ```

 ## Sample Execution
-- Running the following commands will output `true` in the console since the message is not altered
+Running the following commands will output `true` in the console since the message is not altered.

 ```bash
 javac -d target App.java
 mv *.p12 ./target/